Alix Land

 Would you recommend some books that young designers might find useful?

 I often refer to The Elements of Typographic Style and it is a beautiful book in its own right.
 Universal Principles of Design too.
-I have a list of design books people have recommended that I’m working my way through here:

 Alix answered the questions on July 17, 2014.